Quasar (character): Powers and abilities

+The Quasars' powers are derived from the pair of Quantum Bands attached to the bearer's wrists.
 Foremost among the bands' powers is the ability to tap into a limitless energy source called the "Quantum Zone".
 Quasars can project quantum energy in the form of devastating beams of force or heat.
-Vaughn more commonly employs them to fashion incredibly durable constructs of solid energy, such as containment spheres or pincers.
+Vaughn more commonly employs them to fashion durable constructs of solid energy, such as containment spheres or pincers.
 He protects himself with a personal force field of quantum energy.
+The Quantum Bands can also exert control over many other types of energy that are part of the electromagnetic spectrum.